-Sweet and Sour Red Coleslaw or Sweet and Sour Slaw as Nigella Lawson calls it
+Sweet and Sour Red Coleslaw or Sweet and Sour Slaw

 This Sweet and Sour Red Coleslaw is what I took along to a lunch yesterday.
 When I saw it in Nigella Lawson's "Simply Nigella" cookbook, as a Sweet and Sour slaw I liked the look of it.
 However, this salad shouldn't be attempted by anyone who is time poor.
 There is a lot of meditative chopping and slicing involved here as the raw ingredients fill a very large bowl or saucepan, probably the largest you have.
 I used my punch bowl which worked quite well and as there were around 30 people there, although I actually didn't count how many, a large salad was needed.